Carbon tax: Canada

+In 2018, Canada enacted a revenue-neutral carbon levy starting in 2019, fulfilling Prime Minister Justin Trudeau's campaign pledge.
+The Greenhouse Gas Pollution Pricing Act applies only to provinces without provincial adequate carbon pricing.
+As of September 2020, seven of thirteen Canadian provinces and territories use the federal carbon tax while three have developed their own carbon tax programs.
+In December 2020, the federal government released an updated plan with a CA$15 per tonne per year increase in the carbon pricing, reaching CA$95 per tonne in 2025 and CA$170 per tonne in 2030.
 Quebec became the first province to introduce a carbon tax.
 The tax was to be imposed on energy producers starting 1 October 2007, with revenue collected used for energy-efficiency programs.
 The tax rate for gasoline is $CDN0.008 per liter, or about CA$3.50 per tonne of CO_{2} equivalent.